fkong7/Auto-LV-Modeling/README.md

     --mode test
 ```

-A shell file (`run_seg.sh`) is provided for ease of use.
-Patient ID is optional, and should supply `None` in the shell file if not used.
+A shell script (`run_seg.sh`) is provided for ease of use.
+Patient ID is optional, and should supply `None` in the shell script if not used.